Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Oklahoma

 Notification/Reporting Requirements

-Every physician, surgeon, or other health-care professional, including doctors of medicine, licensed osteopathic physicians, residents, and interns, or any other health-care professional or midwife involved in the prenatal care of expectant mothers or the delivery or care of infants shall promptly report to the Department of Human Services instances in which an infant tests positive for alcohol or a controlled dangerous substance.
-This shall include infants who are diagnosed with NAS or FASD.
+Every physician, surgeon, or other health-care professional, including licensed osteopathic physicians, residents, and interns, or any other health-care professional or midwife involved in the prenatal care of expectant mothers or the delivery or care of infants shall promptly report instances in which an infant tests positive for alcohol or a controlled dangerous substance to the Department of Human Services (DHS).
+This shall include infants who are diagnosed with neonatal abstinence syndrome (NAS) or fetal alcohol spectrum disorder (FASD).

 Assessment of the Infant and Family